 After the earthquake, she spent time traveling and researching at other institutions in the U.S. and Europe.
 She returned to the Botany Department when the California Academy of Sciences re-opened in 1912, where she stayed until retiring in 1949.
 During these years she led the effort to add 340,000 specimens to the herbarium.

-Note: If you enjoyed this snapshot biography of Alice Eastwood, please consider supporting Historical Snapshots with a donation.
-To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
-Your support is much appreciated .
+If you enjoyed this snapshot biography of Alice Eastwood, please consider supporting Historical Snapshots with a donation.
+Visit our Patreon page to donate.
+Your support is much appreciated.